-While the current flows within the conductor that are being measured, the iron core is formed by the jaws of a Hall Effect clamp meter permits the magnetic field to effortlessly pass through, making it more easily.
+While the current flow within the conductor is being measured.
+The iron core is formed by the jaws of a Hall Effect clamp meter that permits the magnetic field to effortlessly pass through easily.

 In the case of the magnetic field (flux) that comes to that small air gap in the tips of the jaw, the field must jump that gap.
-When the gap is small, the field stays determined across the gap, and the Hall Effect sensor, which sits in the gap—produces a voltage proportional to the magnetic flux in the gap that the clamp transforms into a current reading.
+When the gap is small, the field stays determined across the gap.
+Therefore, the Hall Effect sensor, which sits in the gap—produces a voltage proportional to the magnetic flux.
+The gap that the clamp transforms into a current reading.

 Of all Hall Effect devices, the dc magnetic fields are concentrated through the core – like a permanent magnet sticking iron.
-Clamps require the reading to be “zeroed” before taking a measurement to eliminate offsets because the dc magnetic field of the earth and the possibility of other magnetic fields near the measurement site
+Clamps require the reading to be “zeroed” before taking a measurement to eliminate offsets.
+The dc magnetic field of the earth and the possibility of other magnetic fields near the measurement site.